DaveBackus/Data_Bootcamp_Book/py-fun2.md

 -->

-## Logical expressions (comparisons)
+## Comparisons

 Sometimes we want to do one thing if a condition is true, and another if it's false.
 For example, we might want to use observations for which the date is after January 1980, the country is India, or the population is greater than 5 million -- and not otherwise.

 Python does this with **comparisons**, so called because they involve the comparison of one thing with another.
 For example, the date of an observation with the date January 1980.
 The result of a comparison is either `True` or `False`.
-We refer to true/false variables like this as **Boolean**, a name derived from the 18th century mathematician and logician [George](https://espresso.economist.com/a3e8029408056a0791626262beb1e74d) [Boole](https://en.wikipedia.org/wiki/George_Boole).
+If we assign a comparison to a variable, we refer to it as a **Boolean**, a name derived from the 18th century mathematician and logician [George](https://espresso.economist.com/a3e8029408056a0791626262beb1e74d) [Boole](https://en.wikipedia.org/wiki/George_Boole).
+This gives us another type to add our collection:  float, integer, string, and now Boolean.

 Let's try some simple examples to see what we're dealing with.
 Suppose we enter `1 > 0` in the IPython console.
 What does this mean?
 The input and output look like this: